 Today I decided to share with you some of my favorite tips on dealing with a stubborn toddler.

-You can survive this difficult phase with a little smart parenting!
+You can survive this difficult phase with some parenting guidance and education!

 Are you having a hard time parenting a stubborn child?

 I don’t know about you but when my toddler locks her heels down on an something it extremely hard to change her mind!

 Dealing With A Stubborn Toddler – 5 Ways To End The Drama Now

 When you are dealing with a stubborn toddler, it can make you feel helpless, angry, frustrated, and tired of pleading or negotiating with them.

 Before you know it, in the heat of the moment, you are both in a bad mood and yelling at someone who doesn’t even come up to your waist.

 Make a Game

 Say your stubborn toddler refuses to pick up their toys, and every time it becomes a battle of wills to see who win the toy wars and how many time-outs there will be today!